Wangyixinxin/MRG-KG/README.md

 Note: The generation model used in our paper is from [R2Gen](https://github.com/cuhksz-nlp/R2Gen).
 Feel free to train it on the augmented dataset and evaluate the results using new scores.

+**Update: We updated the implementation of DOR to avoid divide-by-zero issue.

 ### Citation
 If you find this paper, knowledge graph, or code useful for your research, please cite our paper:
 ```